renato76/sei-project-4/README.md

 First of all I planned how the app should function and what the user should be able to see and do.

-Then created user stories and wireframes to reflect this.
+Then I created simple wireframes to reflect this.

 <br/>
 <br/>